Sage-Bionetworks/portals/README.md

 # Build/Deploy Process

-Note - Jenkins is accessible only through VPN, reach out to IT for setting this up.
+Note - [Jenkins](http://build-system-portals.sagebase.org:8080/login) is accessible only through VPN, reach out to IT to set this up.

-## Jenkins build script

-The code that is run on jenkins is in `run.sh`

-Usage:
-Sync current with staging:
-`$ ./run.sh push-staging [portal-name]`

-Sync production with production:
-`$ ./run.sh WARNING-push-production [portal-name]`

 ## Automatic Updates to Staging